-Let’s take a look at the best base layer bottoms.
+Let’s take a look at the best ski base layer bottoms.

 My name is Kate and I have been skiing for over a decade.
-Today, I am working with an experienced, NZSIA certified ski instructor Aspen, our ski school manager of the China and Japan division, to provide you with our most recommended ski base layer bottoms and their detailed reviews.
+Today, I will be working with an experienced, NZSIA certified ski instructor Aspen, APSI and CASI certified snowboard instructor, our ski school manager of the China and Japan division, to provide you with our most recommended ski base layer bottoms and their detailed reviews.

 Base layer bottoms play a very important role when it comes to skiing, they should be able to keep you dry, warm, and comfortable when you are out at the big white mountain.

 Today, we are going to share our knowledge and experience with you so you can pick one that suits your needs the best.

 - Best overall: Icebreaker Merino 200 Oasis Thermal Leggings

 - Best budget pick: Under Armour – Tactical Base Leggings